 ERISA may back you, but the rules are complex

-ERISA not only protects your rights as an employee, a retiree, and as a patient, it also determines the process and reasoning you and your insurer must observe to get claims accepted or denied.
+ERISA not only protects your rights as an employee, a retiree, and as a patient, it also determines the process and reasoning your insurer must utilize for granting or denying long term disability benefits.

-Insurance companies have a financial interest in turning you down, even as you and your doctor have interests in getting you diagnosed and treated.
+Insurance companies have a financial interest in turning down your application for long term disability benefits even as you and your doctor have interests in getting you diagnosed and treated.
 If you are turned down, your chances of forcing a change in the decision will be greatly improved if you have good evidence on your side.

-That’s one of many reasons it’s important to have your sleep apnea diagnosed as soon possible, and to see that its complications are noted in your medical records.
-Insurance companies and the legal system will need to have these facts spelled out clearly and early.
+That’s one of many reasons it’s important to have your sleep apnea diagnosed as soon possible, and to make sure that its complications are noted in your medical records.
+Insurance companies need to have these facts spelled out clearly and early.

 Sufferers of sleep apnea can fight to be recognized

-It’s taken generations for insurance companies to meet their obligation to cover sleep apnea treatment and to pay disability benefits for the sometimes-devastating condition.
+It’s taken generations for insurance companies to meet their obligation to pay disability benefits for the sometimes-devastating condition of sleep apnea.

-Although many of sleep apnea’s complications are grounds that can help your disability claim be accepted, sleep apnea itself may be much more difficult to get acknowledged as a basis for your disability.
-Getting diagnosed and treated as soon as possible could start developing the clear paper trail that you may need later.
+Although many of sleep apnea’s complications cause a disability claim, sleep apnea itself may be difficult to get accepted as a basis for your disability.
+Getting diagnosed and treated as soon as possible will help develop evidence of the disabling effects of sleep apnea.